johncmanuel/registers.johncarlomanuel.com/src/content/post/daily-driving-linux/index.md

 ### The Good

-As of writing this, it's been over a month since I made the switch.
+As of writing this, it's been about three months since I made the switch.
 And honestly, despite some of the bugs and workarounds I had to make, I'm very content with my workflow on Linux.

 My workflow on my laptop usually consists of: